neverinstall/kubeglass/README.md

 # kubeglass

-kubeglass is an eBPF-based tool for Linux that allows you to monitor and capture file descriptor writes from any running process in real-time, without modifying the target application or its configuration.
+kubeglass is an eBPF-based tool for Linux that allows you to monitor and capture file descriptor writes from any running process in real-time via an interactive terminal UI.

 ## Features

+- **Interactive TUI:** A `bubbletea`-based terminal user interface for viewing live data streams.
-- Monitor any process by its PID
+- **Real-time Monitoring:** Monitor any process by its PID.
-- Filter specific file descriptors (stdout, stderr, or any custom FD)
-- View existing file content before starting capture
+- **Interactive Filtering:** Filter events by file descriptor or with a regex pattern on the payload, all within the UI.
-- Filter out binary data for cleaner output
+- **Clean Output:** Toggle binary data filtering on the fly.
-- Suppress repeated messages to reduce noise
-- Format and display data in a human-readable way

 ## Requirements

-- Linux kernel 5.5+ with eBPF support
+- **Linux kernel 5.8+** with eBPF support
 - Root privileges (for loading eBPF programs)
-- Go 1.16+
+- Go 1.21+
 - Clang compiler

 ## Installation